Measuring leaf water stress

 A spectra taken with the leaf clip and PSR+ showing the water absorption bands and the red edge.

-PSR+ works with our unique leaf clip for detecting plant stress in the field.
+The RS-5400, PSR+ and RS-3500 work with our unique leaf clip for detecting plant stress in the field.

 The leaf clip includes a built-in white reference and is designed to keep the heat from the illumination away from your sample so that measurements can be accurate and non-destructive.